Many countries have their own unique ways of celebrating Christmas, check out the A to Z list of Christmas traditions across the world!

 R is for Romania.

-In Romania, pigs are bred and slaughtered on the 20th of December, in line with the Ignatius Christmas tradition.
+In Romania, pigs are bred and slaughtered on December 20th, in line with the Ignatius Christmas tradition.

 S is for Spain.